msgpo/home-assistant.io/source/_integrations/rhasspy.markdown

   required: false
   type: map
 shopping_list_items:
-  description: List of possible items that can be added to your shopping list
+  description: List of possible items that can be added to your shopping list.
+If this list is empty (the default), you will not be able to add anything to your shopping list via voice.
   required: false
   type: list
 train_timeout:
-  description: Number of seconds after the last `EVENT_COMPONENT_LOADED` has been received to [re-train Rhasspy](#re-training)
+  description: Number of seconds after the last `EVENT_COMPONENT_LOADED` has been received to [re-train Rhasspy](#re-training).
   required: false
   type: float
   default: 1.0